 A short-day plant producing relatively high seed yields in the first season of growth.
 Seed requires an after-ripening period of approximately 16 weeks to overcome physiological dormancy.
 Physical dormancy must also be overcome by abrasive scarification to break the seed coat.

 Alyce clover is very tolerant of continuous, heavy grazing and regular mowing.
-Under grazing conditions, single plants change from an erect form of growth to a small, flattened rosette.
-It is likely that tall erect growth cut at a low level will not recover quickly due to the absence of growing points.
+Under grazing conditions, single plants change from an erect form of growth to a prostrate habit.
+Tall erect plants cut at or near ground level may not recover quickly.

 Fire is uncommon in the heavily grazed swards that favour Alyce clover.
-A perennial accession of Alyce clover (IRFL 3240) persisted and spread following burning in Florida due to its deep, well-developed crown.
-Very hot fires may kill the plant but the species will recover from seed.
+A perennial accession (IRFL 3240) persisted and spread following burning in Florida due to its deep, well-developed crown.
+Very hot fires may kill the plant but stands will regenerate from seed.

-Alyce clover responds well to P, K and S on deficient soils in both native pastures and sown stands.
+Responds well to P, K and S on deficient soils in native pastures and sown stands.

-Alyce clover declines under intense competition from vigorous tussock grasses, but combines well with native grasses controlled by heavy grazing.
-It can combine well with creeping, sward -forming grasses under grazing and frequent cutting as in lawns.
+Declines under intense competition from vigorous tussock grasses, but combines well with native grasses controlled by heavy grazing.
+It can combine well with creeping, sward-forming grasses under heavy grazing and frequent cutting as in lawns.

-Legumes: Desmodium heterophyllum , Atylosia scarabaeoides (as a useful component of naturalised pastures on basaltic slopes at Sigatoka, Fiji).
+Legumes: Grona heterophylla, Atylosia scarabaeoides (as a useful component of naturalized pastures on basaltic slopes at Sigatoka, Fiji).

 Alyce clover spreads naturally under grazing probably aided by spread of seed in dung.
 It becomes more prevalent under grazing.

 Yields of hay in southern USA have been 4–6 t/ha.
-As a naturalised component of perennial grazed pastures, contributions to total DM yields are low.
+As a naturalized component of perennial grazed pastures, contributions to total DM yields are low.

-Alysicarpus seeds freely and yields of up to 300 kg/ha have been recorded when harvested by combine harvester, or mown and threshed.
+Seeds freely, yielding up to 300 kg/ha when harvested by combine harvester, or mown and threshed.

 Severely damaged by acifluorofen, chloramben, paraquat and MSMA.
 Tolerant of dinoseb (1.1–3.3 kg/ha), 2,4-DB (0.5 kg/ha), naptalam (0.5 kg/ha) and bentazone (0.8–2.2 kg/ha).
 Repeat applications of bentazone at the highest rate caused severe damage.